naglafar/demo/API/readMe.md

  - I would have attempted to build a "serverless" solution with an AWS Lambda function for the API.
 I started to do this (you can see my progress on the `serverless-implementation` branch) however, I was hitting issues with running code locally, possibly some misconfigured local setup was causing issues.
 Primarily though, the learning curve was to high to be able to show what I wanted to (error handling, JWT auth).
  - Add API validation using OpenAPI or Swagger, to ensure the type safety of data and parameters being passed into the API.
  - I would probably consider using something like [AJV](https://www.npmjs.com/package/ajv#filtering-data) to format the reading json being returned by each API - as DynamoDB seems to mutate it slightly when persisting and querying.
 It is much better to present a consistent payload to consumers.
+ - Add code coverage, typically using istanbul after a test run

  ### Valid JWTs:
 - customer123: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJhbGV4LnN0ZXZlbnMiLCJuYW1lIjoiQWxleCBTdGV2ZW5zIiwiaWF0IjoxNTE2MjM5MDIyLCJjdXN0b21lcklkIjoiY3VzdG9tZXIxMjMifQ.w1HaGMsth83_1aLNVMZwcQTIiEOK_BUeENYtDTc3qbM`